hodgoong/hodgoong.github.io/README.md

 # Content Management System based on MD files

 This project started to build a container for my personal works.
-It had two main criteria when building the product:
+It had two main criterias when designing the product:

 1. The contents should be easily created/updated/modified
 2. The contents should be created/stored file based